martinky24/pycon-2022-notes/saturday.md

 # Pycon - Saturday, April 30

+Major notes:

+- `git add -p`
+- "Modern Python" means add some sort of typing
+- Look into `concurrent.futures` with more rigor
+- Put a little bit of effort into understanding how to use asyncio WITHIN Flask

 ## Opening Keynote #1: Sara Issaoun

 - Event Horizon Telescope team, worked to take a famous image of a black hole